Dr Benjamin Kumwenda

 I am a lecturer at the College of Medicine in Blantyre, Malawi, and a Postdoctoral Research Fellow at Malawi-Liverpool Wellcome Trust.
 My research interests are in development of robust algorithms, comparative genomics and drug resistance of human pathogens.

 My AREF Fellowship project focuses on a particular kind of Salmonella that causes some 380,000 deaths a year in Africa: it is termed iNTS serovar Typhimurium, short for invasive multidrug-resistant non-typhoidal Salmonella (iNTS) serovar Typhimurium.
-It especially affects children and HIV-infected adults in sub-Saharan-Africa.
+It especially affects children and HIV-infected adults in Africa.